KingBenny101/dcm-web/README.md

+# Digital Concept Map Website

+* Made using React.

+* The stuff below this comes with the Boilerplate.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).